Skip to content

 Risk / threat / vulnerability assessmentWritten report: assets, threats, vulnerabilities, risk ratings, prioritized recommendationsBefore a major investment, after an incident, or as a baseline for any program

-Security survey / auditDocumented physical & procedural deficiencies against good practicePeriodic check-up of an existing site; insurer or corporate requirement
+Security survey / auditDocumented physical and procedural deficiencies against good practicePeriodic check-up of an existing site; insurer or corporate requirement

 CPTED reviewEnvironmental-design fixes (lighting, sightlines, access, landscaping)New construction, renovation, or a crime problem at an existing site